-M. Net Assets
+M. Net Position

-Net assets represent the difference between assets and liabilities.
-Net assets invested in capital assets, net of related debt consist of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any borrowings used for the acquisition, construction or improvement of those assets.
-Net assets are reported as restricted when there are limitations imposed on their use either through the enabling legislation or through external restrictions imposed by creditors, grantors or laws or regulations of other governments.
+Net position represents the difference between assets plus deferred outflows of resources and liabilities plus deferred inflows of resources.
+The net position component "net investment in capital assets," consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any borrowing or liabilities used for the acquisition, construction or improvement of those assets.
+Deferred outflows of resources and deferred inflows of resources that are attributable to the acquisition, construction or improvement of those assets or related debt also should be included in this component of net position.
+Net position is reported as restricted when there are limitations imposed on its use either through the enabling legislation adopted by the Center or through external restrictions imposed by creditors, grantors or laws or regulations of other governments.
+The Center has no net position restricted by enabling legislation.
 The amount restricted for other purposes represents amounts restricted for special trusts.

-The Center applies restricted resources first when an expense is incurred for purposes for which both restricted and unrestricted net assets are available.
+The Center applies restricted resources first when an expense is incurred for purposes for which both restricted and unrestricted net position is available.